-It is now even more important to manage and spend our finances wisely to avoid falling into debt.
+It is even more important to manage and spend our finances wisely to avoid falling into debt.
 Cutting costs where you can and having a sound financial plan can help you ensure that you remain afloat financially.
-Here are a few more tips on how to navigate COVID-19 with your wallet.
+Here are a few more tips on how to navigate COVID19 and protect your financial future.

 - Know your credit score - This is useful when applying for loans or to manage your credit.